352Media/flexMenu/README.md

 ###popupClass
 (string, defaults to '')
-If this is set, this class will be added to the popup
+If this is set, this class will be added to the `flexMenu-popup` element.

 ##License